Cbannon35/OP-Frontend-WS/README.md

 # Tasks

-1.
-First, hook up the "Add item" button so it adds a new section to the shopping list.
+1. First, hook up the "Add item" button so it adds a new section to the shopping list.
 How do we make something happen to a button when it is clicked?
 How do we keep track of what the user is typing --> how do we listen for this change in input?

-2.
-Render this list of items.
+2. Render this list of items.
 Look into the `map` function.
 It might be nice to use Flexbox to arrange the information in a row, but up to you!

-3.
-Then, try adding another "price" field that you can also add to the shopping list item.
+3. Then, try adding another "price" field that you can also add to the shopping list item.
 You'll need to add a new <input> element and make sure that information tracked by the state.

-4.
-Add the ".highlight" class to a shopping list item when it is clicked.
+4. Add (or toggle) the ".highlight" class to a shopping list item when it is clicked.

-5.
-Add a description for each item.
+5. Add a description for each item.
 Look in `Description.jsx` for more direction.

-6.
-For each item, add a button that will remove itself from the shopping list.
+6. For each item, add a button that will remove the item (itself) from the shopping list.

 # Credits